Detect and track objects

 Note that it is also possible to log multiple annotation contexts should different colors and / or labels be desired.
 The annotation context is resolved by seeking up the entity hierarchy.

-Text log
+Text log text-log

 Rerun integrates with the Python logging module.
 Through the TextLog text at different importance level can be logged.
 After an initial setup that is described on the TextLog, statements such as logging.info("…"), logging.debug("…"), etc. will show up in the Rerun viewer.

-In the viewer you can adjust the filter level and look at the messages time-synchronized with respect to other logged data.
+In the Viewer you can adjust the filter level and look at the messages time-synchronized with respect to other logged data.

-Run the code
+Run the code run-the-code

 To run this example, make sure you have the Rerun repository checked out and the latest SDK installed:

-# Setup pip install --upgrade rerun-sdk # install the latest Rerun SDK git clone git@github.com:rerun-io/rerun.git # Clone the repository cd rerun git checkout latest # Check out the commit matching the latest SDK release
+git checkout latest # Check out the commit matching the latest SDK release

 Install the necessary libraries specified in the requirements file:

-pip install -r examples/python/detect_and_track_objects/requirements.txt
+pip install -e examples/python/detect_and_track_objects

 To experiment with the provided example, simply execute the main Python script:

-python examples/python/detect_and_track_objects/main.py # run the example
+python -m detect_and_track_objects # run the example

 If you wish to customize it for various videos, adjust the maximum frames, explore additional features, or save it use the CLI with the --help option for guidance:

-python examples/python/detect_and_track_objects/main.py --help
+python -m detect_and_track_objects --help